 Explanation of University Compensated Effort

-The effort certification report must account for all effort for which the University compensates the individual.
-This includes all effort expended on sponsored projects, teaching, administration, clinical activity, business development, and any other activity for which an individual receives compensation of salary, wages, supplementary salaries, and overloads (but not bonuses) from the University.
+The effort verification process must account for all activity for which the University compensates the individual.
+This is referred to as the Institutional Base Salary (IBS).
+IBS includes all effort expended on research, teaching, administration, clinical activity, business development, and any other activity for which an individual receives compensation of salary, wages, supplementary salaries, and overloads (but not bonuses) from the University.
 It does not include effort for which the employee receives compensation directly from another entity (e.g., outside consulting work).
 University compensated effort must be reasonable, allowable, and allocable to the sponsored research in order to be properly charged and certified to the sponsored program.
 For example, it is generally inappropriate to charge or certify costs to a sponsored agreement for time spent preparing a proposal for an unrelated or competing award because such costs might not be allocable to the sponsored agreement.

 Cost sharing describes the portion of the cost of a sponsored project that is borne by the University rather than by the external sponsor.
 One example of cost sharing is where some or all of an individual's effort is expended on a specific sponsored project, as a requirement of the award, but not funded by the external sponsor.
 The total percentage of effort cost shared during the certification period is entered on the Quarterly Effort Reporting for Grant Activity form (effort certification report) under the "Cost Shared – Actual" column.
 Any cost sharing time should be reviewed for accuracy by the Principal Investigator as part of the review of the overall effort identified in the certification report.